uniwswap/uniwens-docs/dapp-developer-guide/dns-libraries.md

-# ĐNS Libraries
+# POWNS Libraries

-ĐNS support is available in many popular languages.
+POWNS support is available in many popular languages.
 If you know of a library that is not listed here, please [send us a PR](https://github.com/bchdomains/docs/compare).

 ### Javascript